 - Applicants must provide sketches with cost estimates and dimensions for their residents

-- Applicants must prove financial sufficiency to build a house via bank statements, line of credit, or letter of commitment from a financial institution
+- Applicants must prove financial sufficiency to build a house.
+Bank statements, line of credit, or letter of commitment from a financial institution will qualify

 - The purchaser must acquire permits